scriptoLLC/pkgswap/README.md

 * `dest:string` - the filename of the workspace to update the blacklist for
 * `cb:function` - will be called when the packages have been blacklisted

+#### PkgSwap#unblacklist(pkgs:string || array(string), dest:string, cb:function):undefined
+Remove modules from a workspace's blacklist.
+Same caveats as for blacklist apply, but it just works in reverse!

+* `pkgs:string || array(string)` - a package or list of packages to unblacklist
+* `dest:string` - the filename of the workspace to update the blacklist for
+* `cb:function` - will be called then the blacklist has been updated

 #### PkgSwap#reconcileMaster (dest:string, cb:function):undefined
 Update the master package.json with the changes from a workspace, ignoring the blacklisted modules.